-Nothing can match the unique taste of authentic Italian cuisine in Raffles Quay.
+Nothing can match the unique taste of authentic Italian cuisine in Bugis.
 For the people who are having it for the first time or the people who enjoy the dishes regularly, they would find a connection to the richness of Italian food, if the food made well.
 If not properly made, they can also tell the difference in the taste of the food and just by their appearance.

-To make Italian food from scratch and making it good can be a daunting task for any newcomers and old veterans in Raffles Quay.
+To make Italian food from scratch and making it good can be a daunting task for any newcomers and old veterans in Bugis.
 The newcomers don’t want to ruin the dishes, and the veterans want to stick true to the authentic taste that the dish offers.
 One of the unique things, if not, the most important unique thing, about Italian dishes are the carefully selected ingredients that go into making one.
 Every ingredient in an Italian dish is carefully examined to know the true nature of the ingredients, where it lacks flavor, what other ingredients can fill up that space with its own flavor.

-It is the job of an Italian chef in Raffles Quay to know all of these things beforehand to execute in the kitchen without any mistake.
+It is the job of an Italian chef in Bugis to know all of these things beforehand to execute in the kitchen without any mistake.
 Ingredients such as Olive oil, it gets used in Italian food all the time.
 It adds the authenticate taste of an Italian dish and also by being healthy to consume.
 There is a saying that cooking with ingredients that are taken from the same region will result in a better taste.

 Garlic, pasta, tomatoes, basil add the true nature of an Italian dish to the surface.
 What is so fascinating about these ingredients, that they are very common, and on the right hand they can bring more to the dish than thousands of rare material combined.
 A clove of garlic will bring all the hidden flavors from the dish, but can’t say the same thing to jarred garlic.
 Tomatoes, nearly every pizza, and spaghetti ever made on this planet have used tomatoes in one way or another.
 Basil, is another iconic ingredient in making Margherita pizza.
 There is a reason why the word basil is synonymous with King of herbs.